ksridharbabuus/RFAI-DApp/README.md

     truffle test
     ```

-7. Jest is included for testing React components.
+7. Test is included for testing React components.
 Compile your contracts before running Jest, or you may receive some file not found errors.
     ```javascript
     // Run Jest outside of the development console for front-end component tests. npm run test